huggingface/transformers/examples/research_projects/jax-projects/README.md

 the flag ``--push_to_hub`` so that both model weights and tensorboard traces are automatically uploaded to the hub.
 You can see the tensorboard directly on the model page, under the [Training metrics tab](https://huggingface.co/flax-community/roberta-base-als/tensorboard).

-As you can see it is pretty simple to upload model weights and training logs to the model hub.
-Since the repository has git version control, you & your team probably already have the necessary skills to colloborate.
+As you can see, it is pretty simple to upload model weights and training logs to the model hub.
+Since the repository has git version control, you & your team probably already have the necessary skills to collaborate.
 Thanks to `git-lfs` being integrated into the hub, model weights and other larger file can just as easily be uploaded and changed.
 Finally, at Hugging Face, we believe that the model hub is a great platform to share your project while you are still working on it: